n0-ware/book-of-n0ware/knowledge-base/concepts/shellbags.md

 ### Where Do We Get ShellBags From?[^2]
 Credit To Shehacks Kenya[^1]

-It is buried deep in the system; it is a user specific file.
+It is buried deep in the system; it is a user-specific file.

 Follow the path: